yaswanthteja/Python_Resources/OOP.md

 Ans: We may inherit a class from many classes via hierarchical inheritance.
-The MedicalCollege and LawCollege classes in the example below have inherited the University Base/Parent class.
+The Medical College and Law College classes in the example below have inherited the University Base/Parent class.
 Both of the child classes may now access the parent class's variables and methods.

-When a parent class is derived by more than one child class, it is called hierarchical inheritance.
+When a parent class is derived from more than one child class, it is called hierarchical inheritance.
 ![image](https://user-images.githubusercontent.com/93423367/215339797-6321cb5b-eca9-4c9f-b9b0-58a3de4c5d41.png)

 ```